 We offer open visiting so please visit the person you care for and be involved as often as you are able.
-Let the nurse in charge know if you would like to be involved in the plan of care when in hospital, for example, support at mealtimes, supporting outside of routine visiting hours or if you would like to stay.
+Let the nurse in charge know if you would like to be involved in the plan of care when in hospital, for example, support at mealtimes, supporting outside of routine visiting hours.

 If you have any legally appointed Lasting Power of Attorney for your relative/cared for person always let the hospital care team know.
+There are 2 types of Lasting Power of Attorney, one is for Finance and Property the other is for Health and Wellbeing.
+You must hold Lasting Power of Attorney for Health and Wellbeing to make health-related decisions.
 Please remember to bring a copy of this document and proof of your identity as this is legally necessary.

 Privacy and dignity